How to Tie the Transom Knot

 How to Tie a Transom Knot Video Tutorial

 In this video you will not only learn how to tie the Transom Knot, but you will also be given additional information.
 If you just want to learn how to tie the Transom Knot without all the chat, then click on the second video.
+The video can be found here: How to Tie the Transom Knot.

 How Do I Tie Two Poles at Right Angles?